banool/team_heist_tactics/IDEAS.md

 ## Thoughts on storage

 I think I want to sync the state of the game to disk every 5 seconds or so.
 The server could have multiple active games at a time.
 How do I collect all their states and write to disk at once?

+On startup, read in the games that exist.
+Before starting a game, you must persist it to the storage.
+When making a game, confirm the name isn't already in use (have both a join and a new game option, unlike codenames).

+## Thoughts on internal game representation

+The game should be a struct with methods that are attempts to influence the state of the game.
+The return should either be a struct that either indicates success, or a something saying why the move was invalid.
+If the move was invalid, a message should be returned to the client.
+On a valid attempt to influence the game, a flag should be set that tells the server to tell the client the new state of the game.
+This of course assumes web sockets.
+If this was request response, you would instead return the new state in the response.
+The flag could be a map from game ID to this flag.
+The web server should also have a map from game ID to websocket, so you know which sockets you need to push a game state update to.